jordancolburn/colburncottage/_posts/2018-05-15-mother's-day-picnic.md

 ![MothersDayPicnic-9.jpg]({{site.baseurl}}/assets/MothersDayPicnic-9.jpg)

-Main course is my absolute FAVORITE summer sandwich, a classic BLT (Bacon, Lettuce, and Tomato) with lettuce from our garden!
+The main course is my absolute FAVORITE summer sandwich, a classic BLT (Bacon, Lettuce, and Tomato) with lettuce from our garden!

 ![MothersDayPicnic-13.jpg]({{site.baseurl}}/assets/MothersDayPicnic-13.jpg)

-The picnic ended with a personal favorite of mine, Almond Butter Fudge.
+The picnic ended with another personal favorite of mine, Almond Butter Fudge.
 This is all Jordan's recipe.
 I didn't do anything!!!
 I will link the recipes in a little bit :) It's vegan too!

 ![MothersDayPicnic-14.jpg]({{site.baseurl}}/assets/MothersDayPicnic-14.jpg)